 These are all synonymous terms for the most part, referring to the systems installed or modifications to those systems installed in a home or building to reduce the radon levels.
 In central New York and Syracuse areas, “radon mitigation” is the most commonly used term.

 The US Surgeon General and EPA recommend testing for radon and reducing radon in homes that have high levels.
 They both say “Fix your home if your radon level is confirmed to be 4 picocuries per liter, pCi/L, or higher.”

 Why does radon vary from house to house?
 Primarily the concentration of radon in the soil varies from building lot to building lot and from one geological soil type to another.
 Additionally, the way a house is built can be a factor.
-In older, drafty homes and buildings, radon is generally not as much of a problem due to the fresh air exchange or movement of air which is the source of those drafts, the leaky windows, doors and exterior walls and roof.
-Newer, high efficiency, “air tight” homes and older homes that have been upgraded with extra insulation, air sealing, new windows and doors because they are more “air tight”, tend to trap and hold radon gas as it seeps into the home from the ground below.
+In older, drafty homes and buildings, radon is generally not as much of a problem due to the fresh air exchange or movement of air which is the source of those drafts, i.e. the leaky windows, doors and exterior walls and roof.
+In contrast, newer, high efficiency, “air tight” homes and older homes that have been upgraded with extra insulation, air sealing, new windows and doors because they are more “air tight” and tend to trap and hold more radon gas.

 What is the procedure for radon mitigation?
 If a radon test comes back high, with an average radon level of 4.0 pCi/L or higher, the consensus recommendation is to have a radon mitigation system installed.
 No need to panic, radon mitigation is commonplace throughout the United States and especially so in Central New York.